opendocsg/opendoc-sp-student-handbook/Documentinformation.md

 **Version**

-The information in this handbook is correct at the time of printing (Oct 2019).
+The information in this handbook is correct at the time of printing (June 2020).

 **Terms of Use**